 Some home security cameras have apps that let you check the login history of your account.
 This can shed some light who may be getting unauthorized access to your camera.

-One security system maker, SimpliSafe, offers another level of awareness with its history log of devices accessed in its app.
-Whenever you log into the app using the correct user and password information, SimpliSafe stores that particular device into its history log — detailing the device, date, and time when it was last used.
-Naturally, if you notice a suspect in the log, it’s an indication you’ve been hacked.
+One security system maker, SimpliSafe provides a heightened level of security.
+It contains a history log of devices it has accessed all within the app.
+No matter if you sign into the app using the right username and password data, SimpliSafe will store this information and the device you’re using in its history log (including the device, date, and time of login).
+Chances are if you find a suspicious login, it’s highly likely that you’ve been hacked.

 Be suspicious, be safe

 You may be an expert at home security best practices.
 Still, it never hurts to read tips as a refresher or to learn something new.
 Any home security guru will understand the importance of protecting your family and belongings.

 Technology is continually advancing, so it’s crucial to keep up with the latest trends to stay up to date on potential security threats.

 The simple act of paying attention is one of the most effective things you can do to protect your home.
 Any time you see suspicious activity in your smart home security camera, you need to determine what’s happening.
 It very well could be just a system malfunction or glitch, but it also could be a hacker trying to gain access to your camera.
 It’s better to be safe than sorry, so check just in case.